Towards Learning to Imitate from a Single Video Demonstration: Appendix

-Similar to \ac{BC}, \ac{IRL} also learns to replicate some desired behaviour.
-However, \ac{IRL} makes use of the \ac{RL} environment without a defined reward function.
+Similar to \ac{BC}, Inverse Reinforcement Learning (\ac{IRL}) also learns to replicate some desired, potentially \expert, behaviour.
+However, \ac{IRL} uses the \ac{RL} environment to learn a reward function that learns to tell the difference between the agent's behaviour and the example data.
 Here we describe maximal entropy \ac{IRL}~\citep{Ziebart:2008:MEI:1620270.1620297}.
 Given an expert trajectory $\trajectory <(\myState_{0}, \action_{0}), \ldots, (\myState_{T}, \action_{T}) >$ a policy $\policySymbol$ can be trained to produce similar trajectories by discovering a distance metric between the expert trajectory and trajectories produced by the policy $\policySymbol$.